 Identify the mandatory features of your future home.
 It is crucial to plan well and the best approach is to start with your basic needs.
 Enlisting the help of a draftsman will help you figure out what your home needs and what your limitations may be.

 If you are building to occupy, your requirements will be much different than if you are building to sell or rent.
 If you try to work within both parameters, you may encounter some issues such as having two conflicting house plans, which will make it difficult to move forward.

 Whether you are planning on upsizing or downsizing, you want to be able to have the flexibility to do either.
 Thinking ahead and considering any changes that may occur in your family structure or work-life may determine how you move forward with your house plan.
 Versatility is especially important for those who may need to upsize.

 The process of creating your house plan can be very stressful and you may be tempted to find a house plan online and go with it.
 Considering how big of an investment building a home can be, it is important that it is built to your specific needs and wants.
 Being clear about your housing preferences, the location you want it in, and any building restrictions will ensure that you have a smooth and quick building process.

 You will have to decide whether you want a multi, double, or single-story, in addition to what architectural style you like.
 For instance, you may gravitate towards a mid-century-style home, which will influence your house plan design.

 What Is The Size And Location Of Your Block?

 The location of your block usually determines its size.
-Newly developed suburbs usually have smaller sized blocks.
-In addition, the location may also help your narrow down you architectural style choices.
+Newly developed suburbs usually have smaller-sized blocks.
+In addition, the location may also help you narrow down your architectural style choices.